 6. Introduce carefully

-Once you've introduced him to new people, dogs, cats, kids, watch.
+Once you've introduced him to new people, dogs, cats, and kids, watch everyone carefully.
 Even if you know very little about dog language your gut will tell you if something doesn't seem right.
-It’s always better to be pro-active rather than reactive.
+It’s always better to be proactive rather than reactive.

 8. Stick to the rules.

 Decide in advance what the rules will be in your home.
 Will he or she be allowed on the furniture?
 Will your new dog be sleeping in your bed?
 I hope that you will save these privileges until after you've done some training.
 Either way, just make plans with your family as to what you will all be allowing.
 There is no gray area in dog training, especially in the beginning of a new relationship.

 As I said earlier, find your dog trainer right away.
 Don't wait for problems to arise, try to fend them off by being proactive.
 If you find the right person, you will be learning only gentle, non-punitive methods to start building the new relationship and dog of your dreams!